View Louis THOMAS's Obituary on tampabay.com and share memories

-THOMAS, Louis Irvin 75, originally of Sewickley, PA went to be with the Lord Friday, October 25, 2019.
+75, originally of Sewickley, PA went to be with the Lord on Friday, October 25, 2019.
 Louis was predeceased by his parents, Donald and Lilamae Thomas and his son, Rhett Thomas.
 He is survived by his loving wife of 38 years; his two daughters, Ashley (Christian) and Christine Thomas; and four grandchildren.
 Louis was a perfect husband, loving father, and a proud Captain in the Marine Corps.
 He was also an active member of the Masonic lodge.
-A visitation will be held Tuesday, November 12, 2019 at 11 am, with a funeral service at 11:30 am, at Anderson McQueen Funeral Home, 2201 Dr. MLK St. N., followed by a burial at Florida National Cemetery.
-Visit the family's online guestbook at: www.andersonmcqueen.com
+A visitation will be held on Tuesday, November 12, 2019 at 11:00 a.m., with a funeral service at 11:30 a.. at Anderson McQueen Funeral Home, 2201 Dr. MLK St. N., followed by a burial at Florida National Cemetery.
+Visit the family's online guestbook at: www.andersonmcqueen.com.

 Published in the Tampa Bay Times on Nov.
 6, 2019